TigerBSD/TigerBSD/benchmarks/iozone/README.md

 HPA - Security                 no
 ```

+## Benchmark runs

-## 2016-10-13 Single SSD FDE
+### 2016-10-13 Single SSD FDE

-For this benchmark, the following configuration was in effect:
+For this benchmark run, the following configuration was in effect:

 * ThinkPad UEFI BIOS SATA Controller Mode Option: Compatibility
 * Encrypted ZFS root pool consisting of: